hastearcade/haste-sdk/README.md

 This readme is intended for developers looking to utilize the Haste ecosystem to build a game on the Haste Arcade.
 If you are a developer looking to contribute to the Haste ecosystem please see [Contributing](#contributing).

 The haste-sdk repository is a monorepo that contains the tooling required to create games quickly and easily for the [Haste Arcade](https://hastearcade.com/).
-Additionally it includes a sample game to provide a comprehensive example of how the Haste SDK can be used to apply the concept of Instant Leaderboard Payout (ILP).
+Additionally it includes a sample game to provide a comprehensive example of how the Haste SDK can be used to apply the concept of Haste Leaderboard Payout (HLP).

 Initially, TypeScript and JavaScript will be the only supported SDKs, but long term Haste will build SDKs for other technology stacks and will help support community driven SDKs.
 Haste plans to keep client SDKs open source to ensure a good developer experience and will make available documented APIs for developers that do not wish to utilize Typescript or Javascript.